WalkMe alternatives in 2026, without the six-month rollout

 You don't need WalkMe.
 Appcues, Userpilot, and Pendo all work for tours on your own SaaS app, but they're legacy tools that require real authoring overhead: someone writes every tour, then re-authors it every time the product changes.
 These tours break again and again, taking users hostage who may not even be looking for a tour.

 The modern alternative is the Frigade Assistant.
-The agent learns your product the way a new hire would, by actually using it, then generates the walkthrough on demand from the live product.
+The agent learns your product the way a new hire would, by using it firsthand, then generates the walkthrough on demand from the live product.
 Frigade's tours, called Suggestions, never break because they automatically stay up to date as you ship.
 Move a button or rename a flow, and the next user who asks gets the right walkthrough from the live UI.
 Implementation is one script tag, not a six-month rollout, and pricing isn't a six-figure annual contract either.

 If you need tours on a third-party app you don't own